therockstorm/privacy-protect/src/routes/blog/introducing-privacyprotect/+page.md

 - A non-obvious example: if your only goal is to keep Apple, Microsoft, etc., from reading your email or file, you could use a weak password like "123" and include the password itself in the hint.
 It still prevents their software from reading your file.
 - Related to the above, have you ever been pickpocketed or lost your passport in a foreign country?
 My friend lost his.
 He spent the day in the U.S. Embassy, stressed out, proving his identity.
 One of the items listed as "evidence of U.S. citizenship" on [travel.state.gov](https://travel.state.gov/content/travel/en/international-travel/emergencies/lost-stolen-passport-abroad.html) is a photocopy of your missing passport.
 Skip (some of the) stress.
 Keep a PrivacyProtected file on your phone or host your document to access it in a pinch.

-If you're short on time, you can skip the rest of this article and [start using PrivacyProtect](https://www.privacyprotect.dev?utm_source=rocky&utm_medium=web&utm_campaign=blog&utm_term=start-using) immediately; it's that simple!
+If you're short on time, you can skip the rest of this article and [start using PrivacyProtect](/) immediately; it's that simple!
 For those interested in details, read on.

 ## How it works

 Your secret is safe; **it never leaves your device**.
 No data transfers to or from PrivacyProtect servers after the initial page load.
 In fact, you can disable your internet connection, and concealing and revealing your secret still works.
 PrivacyProtect doesn't know who you are, what you're sharing, or who you're sharing it with.

 For encryption, PrivacyProtect uses [native browser APIs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) with no external dependencies.
 [Argon2 doesn't have browser support](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey#parameters).
-So to derive a key from the entered password, PrivacyProtect uses PBKDF2 with 2,100,000 iterations, a random salt, and the SHA-512 hash, [as recommended here](https://soatok.blog/2022/12/29/what-we-do-in-the-etc-shadow-cryptography-with-passwords/).
+So to derive a non-extractable 32-byte key from the entered password, PrivacyProtect uses PBKDF2 with 2,100,000 iterations, a 32-byte random salt, and the SHA-512 hash, [as recommended here](https://soatok.blog/2022/12/29/what-we-do-in-the-etc-shadow-cryptography-with-passwords/).
 This iteration count is ten times the [OWASP-recommended](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2) 210,000.
-This is justified in light of the recent [LastPass breach](https://blog.lastpass.com/2022/12/notice-of-recent-security-incident/).
+This is justified in light of the December 2022 [LastPass breach](https://blog.lastpass.com/2022/12/notice-of-recent-security-incident/).

-PrivacyProtect encrypts the plaintext using [NIST-approved](https://www.nist.gov/publications/advanced-encryption-standard-aes) AES-256 in [NIST-recommended](https://csrc.nist.gov/publications/detail/sp/800-38d/final) GCM block cipher mode using the derived key and a random initialization vector.
+PrivacyProtect encrypts the plaintext using [NIST-approved](https://www.nist.gov/publications/advanced-encryption-standard-aes) AES-256 in [NIST-recommended](https://csrc.nist.gov/publications/detail/sp/800-38d/final) GCM block cipher mode using the derived key and a 32-byte random initialization vector.
 The HTML file contains the resulting ciphertext, initialization vector, and salt needed for decryption.

 PrivacyProtect improves on [Portable Secret](https://mprimi.github.io/portable-secret/), provides better protection than [password-protected archives](https://security.stackexchange.com/questions/35818/are-password-protected-zip-files-secure), and is free and [open-source](https://github.com/therockstorm/privacy-protect).
-[Give it a try](https://www.privacyprotect.dev?utm_source=rocky&utm_medium=web&utm_campaign=blog&utm_term=give-it-a-try-1); I'd love to hear your feedback!
+[Give it a try](/); I'd love to hear your feedback!